Inter Club Pro-Am Foursomes Tournament Conditions

 4. A player may only represent one Club throughout the period of the Tournament.

-5. Throughout the Tournament, but not during the course of a match, a substitution may be made for the Amateur.
+5. Throughout the Tournament, but not during a match, a substitution may be made for the Amateur.
 Should a Club enter more than one team a member of a losing/winning team may not be substituted into another team.

 6. All matches shall commence from the first tee and be played off the longest measured course available;

 a.
-Lady Professionals shall play from the yellow tees, except when playing at Charnwood Forest GC where they will tee off alternately from men’s and ladies tees.
+Female Professionals shall play from the yellow tees, except when playing at Charnwood Forest GC where they will tee off alternately from men’s and women’s tees.

 The "teeing ground" is the starting place for the hole to be played.
 It is a rectangular area two club-lengths in depth, the front and the sides of which are defined by the outside limits of two tee-markers.
 A ball is outside the teeing ground when all of it lies outside the teeing ground.